Max Schneider (footballer): St. Louis City 2

-On 7 February 2022, Schneider signed with St. Louis City SC 2 for the inaugural MLS Next Pro season.
-On 25 March, Schneider started in the inaugural game for St. Louis City SC 2 and MLS Next Pro in a 2–0 against Rochester New York FC.
+On 7 February 2022, Schneider signed with St. Louis City 2 for the inaugural MLS Next Pro season.
+On 25 March, Schneider started in the inaugural game for St. Louis City 2 and MLS Next Pro in a 2–0 against Rochester New York FC.
 Schneider scored his first goal for the club in a 4–3 win against the Tacoma Defiance.

 St. Louis City

 On 18 November 2022, St. Louis City SC announced that it has exercised a clause in Schneider's contract to promote him to the first team for the team's inaugural Major League Soccer season in 2023.
+On 31 December 2023, his contract was declined and he was a free agent.

-St. Louis City 2
+St. Louis City 2 (loan)

-On 10 March 2023, Schneider signed for St. Louis City SC 2 on loan from St. Louis City SC.
+On 10 March 2023, Schneider signed for St. Louis City 2 on loan from St. Louis City SC.
+On 26 March 2023 he debuted in a 1–1 draw against Tacoma Defiance at the CityPark.
+Schneider joined the St. Louis City SC first team on a short-term loan on 16 June 2023.